dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3113: Life skills are essential alongside job training.
+### T3113: Job market skills are valuable for personal growth and societal contribution.

 |Support|
 |---|